Collections of ancient canons: Apostolic period

 The Apostolic Constitutions, though originally accepted throughout the Orient, were declared apocryphal in the Trullan Council of 692; they were never accepted as ecclesiastical law in the West.
 The Apostolic Canons (eighty-five) were, on the other hand, approved by the Trullan Council.

 Dionysius Exiguus, a Western canonist of the first half of the sixth century, noted that "many accept with difficulty the so-called canons of the Apostles".
 Nevertheless, he admitted into his collection the first fifty of these canons.
 The so-called Decretum Gelasianum, de libris non recipiendis (about the sixth century), puts them among the apocrypha.

 From the collection of Dionysius Exiguus they passed into many Western collections, though their authority was never on one level.
 They were admitted at Rome in the ninth century in ecclesiastical decisions but in the eleventh century Cardinal Humbert accepts only the first fifty.
 Only two of them (20, 29) found their way into the Decretals of Gregory IX.

 Papal decretals

 In primitive Christian centuries, the popes carried on ecclesiastical government by means of an active and extensive correspondence.
-We learn from a synod of the year 370, under Pope Damasus, that the minutes of their letters or decretals were kept in the papal archives; these Vatican Archives have perished up to the time of pope John VIII (died 882).
+A synod of the year 370, under Pope Damasus, mentions that the minutes of their letters or decretals were kept in the papal archives; these Vatican Archives have perished up to the time of pope John VIII (died 882).
 In the eighteenth and nineteenth centuries attempts were made to reconstruct them.
 During the period under discussion (i. e. to the middle of the eleventh century) there was a constant use of the papal decretals by the compilers of canonical collections from the sixth century on.